mitermayer/CustomForms/README.md

-# CustomForms - 0.44
+# CustomForms - 0.45

-- Jquery pluggin to aid on styling forms in all major browsers.
+-  added support for placeholders on input types of value text, search, url, tel, email, and password.

 ## Support features
 * Placeholders